Best City and Urban Electric Bikes | 11 Light & Zippy Rides

 City and urban e-bikes are often relatively minimalistic in their design, prioritizing low weight, pedaling efficiency, and agility over comfort and customization.
 The Velotric T1 ST bucks this trend with its adjustable stem, uncharacteristically plush saddle, and color display with multiple riding modes.

-We enjoyed the bike’s overall comfort level; its overall cushy feel kept our testers comfortable on extended Range Test rides.
+We enjoyed the bike’s overall comfort level; its overall cushy feel kept our testers comfortable on extended rides.
 This was an especially important element of the ride, as the T1 ST exceeded the range of many of its peers; we surpassed the 70-mile distance Velotric advertises!

 As with many similar models on this list, the T1 ST Plus pedals naturally, thanks to its relatively reserved 350W motor and torque sensor.
 We found the range of power levels within the bike’s pedal assist system appropriate for exercise, leisure rides, and speedy commutes.
 The bike ships as a Class 1 with pedal assist up to 20 mph but can be set to a max of 28 mph.